PanEfst/CSE528_Assignment/README.md

-The final report should be placed under report/
+The final report is placed under report/